Multifaceted designer and stylist Brittaney Elise Minton expands her lively California-based lifestyle brand to New York.

-Ever since she settled part-time in New York a few months ago, Brittaney Elise has been on a constant roll.
-“I’ve always had a mission and a dream to bring my skills in art and craft and my ability to taste-make under one roof,” says the vibrant young designer who lives and works the other part of the time in her native California.
+Ever since she settled in New York a few months ago, Brittaney Elise Minton has been on a constant roll.
+“I’ve always had a mission and a dream to bring my skills in art and craft and my ability to taste-make under one roof,” says the vibrant California native, who now has offices in New York and Los Angeles.

-With her varied background in design, Elise has leveraged her creative skills on multiple fronts—working initially in fashion and later in the film industry, where she styled wardrobes and sets, then in the design field, where she specified product for large-scale commercial projects and created custom furnishings.
-Five years ago she set off on her own to tie all the threads of her experience together as an independent creative force on private and commercial projects.
-And now, after heading east, she’s working with an expanding roster of clients—many of them millennials who live in New York and/or L.A. like herself.
+With her varied background in design, Brittaney Elise, who’s also known as BE, has leveraged her creative skills on multiple fronts—working initially in fashion and later with established interior design firms, working on retail and residential projects in Southern California and specializing in specific areas of stone and wood finishes for large-scale commercial projects, residential kitchens and baths, as well as custom furniture design.
+Six years ago she set off on her own to tie all the threads of her experience together as an independent creative force on private and commercial projects.
+And now, after heading east, she’s working with an expanding roster clients—many of them Millennials who live in New York and/or L.A. like herself.

-“The key to a successful business relationship is complete and total trust,” says Elise, noting her rapport with the founders of Bellami, a growing salon group, as a case in point.
-After Elise designed Bellami’s first Beauty Bar locations in New York and Miami, advising on its customers’ “experience” as much as on the ambience, the collective vision between the designer and her clients effortlessly evolved and she’s now at work on three new locations, tweaking each to its context.
-“A client focused on beauty is a great match for me, and Bellami’s own clients are females on Instagram who love to look good, get dressed up, drink champagne and have fun, so it’s easy to relate to young women who come in wanting to look good—and when they leave feeling good, too, I know I’ve done my job as a designer,” says Elise.
+“The key to a successful business relationship is complete and total trust,” says Brittaney Elise, noting her rapport with Nikki Eslami, a founder of Bellami, a growing salon group, as a case in point.
+After Brittaney Elise designed Bellami’s first Beauty Bar locations in Houston, New York and Miami, advising on its customers’ “experience” as much as on the ambience, the collective vision between the designer and her client has effortlessly evolved and she’s now at work on several new locations, tweaking each to its context.
+“A client focused on beauty is a great match for me, and Bellami’s own clients are females on Instagram who love to get dressed up, drink champagne and have fun, so it’s easy to relate to young women who come in wanting to look good—and when they leave feeling good, too, I know I’ve done my job as a designer,” says Brittaney Elise.